 - Pioneer Subwoofer 2 Output > Subwoofer Cable > Pioneer Subwoofer #2 Left Input

 This setup is appealing to me, because I would be able to have control over the computer speakers as well as the AirPlay speakers from the same receiver, and then I would have a consistent aesthetic throughout.
-However, this setup comes at a cost as it is expensive!
+However, this setup comes at a high cost!

 No matter how you do it, you can control iTunes volume independently via AirPlay.
 There are lots of options out there, but it depends on how much you want to spend.
 You can do it on the cheap, or you can do it for an arm and a leg.
 In the end, you can be the master of your system’s and your iTunes’ volumes.